| | |

 Instructions

-- Add the Chutney to the Jars: Spoon the chutney into the hot jars, leaving 1/4-inch head space; wipe jar rims and threads.
+• Add the Chutney to the Jars: Spoon the hot chutney into the hot jars, leaving 1/4-inch headspace; wipe the jar rims and threads.
 Cover at once with the lids.
-Screw the bands on firmly but do not overtighten.
+Screw the bands on firmly, but do not overtighten.

-- Process the Jars of Chutney: Put the jars in a rack and lower them into the canner.
+• Process the Jars of Chutney: Put the jars in a rack and lower them into the canner.
 The water should be at least 1 inch above the jars; add more hot water if necessary.
 Bring the water to a boil.
-Cover and reduce the heat to maintain a gentle boil and process for 15 minutes — 20 minutes for altitudes of 1001 to 6,000 feet.
+Cover and reduce the heat to maintain a gentle boil; process for 15 minutes (20 minutes at altitudes of 1001 to 6,000 feet).

-- Finish and Store: Let the jars cool on a rack for 12 to 24 hours.
+• Finish and Store: Let the jars cool on a rack for 12 to 24 hours.
 Remove the bands and test the seals.
 They should all be concave and not flex when pressed.
 Store in a cool dark place.
+Makes about 6 pints.

 Nutrition